dslab-epfl/ebpf-se/examples/README.md

 # Analyzing an example

-To symbolically execute any of these examples, run `make xdp-target; make symbex` from within the corresponding directory.
+To symbolically execute any of the xdp examples, run `make xdp-target; make symbex` from within the corresponding directory.
 Make sure you have run `make libbpf` once before.
+Each of the non-xdp examples contain several subprograms within them.
+To symbex any of these subprograms, please refer to the corresponding README.

 # Analyzing your own example